Robust Ultra-wideband Range Error Mitigation with Deep Learning at the Edge: Experiments and Results

 \subsection{Quantitative results}

-The data samples of the medium room have a starting MAE of 0.1242 m and a standard deviation of $\sigma=0.1642$ m.
-On the other hand, the starting MAE of explicitly labelled LoS samples is of 0.0594 m.
+The medium room data samples have a starting MAE of 0.1242 m and a standard deviation of $\sigma=0.1642$ m.
+On the other hand, the starting MAE of explicitly labeled LoS samples is 0.0594 m.

 In Fig. \ref{fig:hist_pred_res} are shown the results obtained by the reference architecture trained with the setting illustrated in subsection \ref{experimental_setting}.
 It is possible to notice how the network is able to almost completely compensate the offset of the original range error and reduce the standard deviation of $34.1\%$.
 Moreover, as summarized in Table \ref{tab:optimization_results}, the network can easily detect LoS input signals and apply a small correction factor that takes into account the multipath effect.
 That is proved by the residual error MAE that has a percentage improvement of $25.1\%$.
-On the other hand, MAE for NLoS signals is improved of $44.7\%$, reducing the error to 0.0697 m that is near the actual precision of DWM1000 boards \cite{jimenez2016comparing}.
+On the other hand, MAE for NLoS signals is improved by $44.7\%$, reducing the error to 0.0697 m, near the actual precision of DWM1000 boards \cite{jimenez2016comparing}.

-Finally, in Table \ref{tab:optimization_results} are also shown three baseline approaches as a comparison.
+In the upper part of Table \ref{tab:optimization_results}, three simple models (SVM, MLP and CNN-1D) are included as a reference.
 For support vector machine (SVM) and MLP, we adopt the six hand-crafted features described in \cite{marano2010nlos,mazuelas2018soft}.
 We use radial basis function as the kernel for our SVM and a 3-layer architecture with 64 hidden neurons for the MLP.
 Instead, for \cite{bregar2018improving}, we feed the network with 152 bins, and we set the hyperparameters suggested in the article.
-It is noticeable how REMnet, even with a highly efficient architecture, has better performances of other literature methodologies.
+It is noticeable how REMnet has better performances than other literature methodologies even with a highly efficient architecture.

+Finally, for a matter of completeness, in Table \ref{tab:cross_validation} are presented results obtained with a cross-validation of the three different room sizes.
+In accordance with conclusions of Section \ref{dataset_analysis}, REMnet achieves comparable range error mitigation in the three different configurations.